dim-lang/dim/README.md

 # coli

-coli - a modern, object oriented, high performance and user friendly programming language.
+coli - a modern and friendly programming language.

 ## Why coli?